gummyworm/monster/docs/linker.md

 ### OBJECT FORMAT
 Object files are composed of four main blocks.

-A header, a list of imported symbols, a map of exported symbols to their relative addresses, and finally the object code: a list of instructions that tell the linker what to emit to the binary output file.
+A header, a symbol map, and finally the object code: a list of instructions that tell the linker what to emit to the binary output file.

 ### LINK FILE FORMAT